Cost of Living

 EU Exit: Shopping

-Information about the impact EU Exit may have to your consumer rights when shopping, credit card protection and food supplies.
+Information about the impact EU Exit may have to your consumer rights when shopping and credit card protection.

 Will my consumer rights stay the same when shopping?